-- e.
-It is also important to include a debriefing statement.
-A debriefing statement includes at least the following: - ♦ The reason for conducting the research. - ♦ The way to obtain general results of the study. - ♦ The person to contact if the subject has any questions or concerns related to the research.
+- ♦ The reason for conducting the research. - ♦ The way to obtain general results of the study. - ◆ The person to contact if the subject has any questions or concerns related to the research.

 Basically, the same rules go for debriefing as for the informed consent.